All best sellers

 Finally, to ensure a good choice, it is worth mentioning that alcohol-based paints are not suitable for figures that will be exposed to the sun, as they deteriorate easily in this environment.
 In this case, it is necessary to apply a UV-resistant coating or use acrylic inks, which are compatible with most media.

-Can I use acrylic ink in resin?
+Can I use acrylic inks to tint resins?

 What is lightfastness?